cowlicks/philosophy-of-science-in-the-modern-world/term_paper/essay.markdown

-4. What is at issue between scientific realism(s) and anti-realism(s)?[1]
-In what sense is Duhem's account anti-realist?
-How does van Frassen's antirealism differ from Duhem's?[2]
-What, very generally is the connection between anti-realisim and empiricisim?[3]
-Can there be an empirical defence of realism, and if so how much can it show?[4]
-Do Perrin's experiments (and subsequent developments) really give us grounds for supposing that the theoretically-introduced terms of theory actually refer to real objects?[5]

-[3] Can there be an empirical defence of realism, and if so how much can it show?

-An empirical *test* of realisim.

 # Prompt: Can there be an empirical *test* of realisim or antirealism?

 Yes, given certain definitions of realisim and antirealisim.
 An experiment